 Are you seeking small pool designs?
 If so, you aren’t alone.
-Installing a swimming pool when square footage is limited may look like an impossible job.
+Doing inground swimming pool installation clarence ny when square footage is limited may look like an impossible job.
 If you’re dealing with a narrow, small, or awkwardly-shaped backyard, where and how do you add a pool?
 It just takes some creativity.
 And if you’re clever about it, you don’t have to sacrifice all the outdoor space to add a pool.
 A small pool is around 12 feet.
 It can even go smaller if you just need a plunge pool to cool off in.

 Ideas on small pool designs

 If you’ve a small yard, there are many options to add a water leisure product to the outdoor area.
 The perk is that even if you’ve to go for a small pool, it doesn’t mean you’re limited to using it like a plunge pool.
 You can still make the most out of the addition.

 There’s no rule, for example, to say that a swimming pool must be rectangular.
 Also, there’s no set guideline that a pool must be symmetrical.
 If you’ve got an awkward garden, you can create a pool to fit within it.
 If the yard is long but not wide, it’s possible to build a pool to act as a swimming lane.
 A lap pool can fit into tight spaces.

 So, shapes could make all the difference.
 Long-narrow pools are on-trend right now, giving a contemporary vibe to any garden size.
 Circular pools may work well in small backyards too.
 Also, they’re perfect for corners and look beautiful when tiled.
 You can build them into the landscaping of the yard for a rustic, natural look.
 So, if you get tempted to add a small pool to your backyard, let lovely gardens inspire you to begin a new project.

 What to consider before choosing small pool designs?